Roman Kostenko: 2022 Russian invasion of Ukraine

 Kostenko has been regarded as one of the most significant Ukrainian military commanders of the invasion, being listed by influential magazine NV as among the top 25 commanders due to his role in the Southern Ukraine campaign.
+On August 12, 2024, Kostenko posted a video where he stood at a border checkpoint, with the sign "Russia" visible behind him.
+In the video, he humorously stated that he had entered the Kursk Region of the Russian Federation without a business trip, promising Verkhovna Rada Speaker Ruslan Stefanchuk that he would issue one later.